nevolua/Ticketing-Bot/README.md

 # Discord Ticketing Bot

-The Discord Ticketing Bot is a versatile bot designed to create and manage ticketing systems in your Discord server.
+The Discord Ticketing Bot is a versatile bot designed to create and manage ticketing systems, specifically for selling products/currency in your Discord server.
 This bot simplifies the process of handling support requests, enabling efficient communication between server members and support staff.

 ## Table of Contents